And that pace looks set to continue so now is the perfect time to either resurrect your current blog or create a brand new one.

 After publishing that blog post, I’ve had emails from Northern Ireland Marketing Executives, Marketing Directors, Small Business Owners and a host of people from various industries who want one thing: to get more people on to their website.

-I could write today about 101 reasons why a Northern Ireland business needs a blog in 2021.
+I could write today about 101 reasons why a Northern Ireland company needs a business blog in 2021.

 But instead, I am focussing on the five most compelling reasons why you need a blog for your business this year.